Catalogs

 Many data portals expect only one data catalog per organization, but in some situations it can be better if different departments/units create and maintain their own catalogs.

-Permissions and sharing settings
+Permissions and sharing settings¶

 In EntryScape Catalog a user can generally be either a group manager or a member with read and write permissions.
 The group manager can give other users access to a catalog and make the catalog public.
 Members can edit the metadata of the catalog and create and manage datasets, distributions, suggestions etc for the catalog, but not publish catalogs.
 You can be a member of one or several catalogs depending on your work role and how data is organized.

 If needed it's possible to get a higher level of permissions in specific cases, admin permissions, if you contact the MetaSolutions support.
+In such cases your organization must already have established a work routine, work group and metadata management or open data work in the management organization.

 If you don't have access to a catalog, you need to contact the group manager (or admin) for that catalog in your organization.
 (The person responsible is likely the head of the department, manager or similar.)